MiCurry/ModEM/README.md

 While the [User's Guide][Users-Guide] is the best resource for information on running ModEM, information can also be found by running the `Mod2DMT` or `Mod3DMT` executables with no arguments.
-Furthurmore, specifying the job flag with no other arguments will produce a detailed usage description for that job type.
+Furthermore, specifying the job flag with no other arguments will produce a detailed usage description for that job type.
 For example: `./Mod3DMT -F` will produce a detailed description of options for forward modeling.